Hub-of-all-Things/doc/source/index.md

 --------- | ----------- | --------------------
-id | unit of measurement ID in the system | optional dateCreated | date when the unit of measurement  was created | optional dateUpdated | date when the unit of measurement  was updated | optional name | name of the unit of measurement  | mandatory description | description of the unit of measurement | optional symbol | symbol of the unit of measurement | optional
+id | unit of measurement ID in the system | optional dateCreated | date when the unit of measurement  was created | optional lastUpdated | date when the unit of measurement  was updated | optional name | name of the unit of measurement  | mandatory description | description of the unit of measurement | optional symbol | symbol of the unit of measurement | optional

 ### Creating a Unit of Measurement

 You should create a new `Unit of Measurement` for every set of values you want to be associated with that Unit of Measurement.
 For example, you might want to have "kilograms" and "grams" for weight Units of Measurement.
-To create a new `Unit of Measurement`, the API request body should contain its `name`, `description` and `symbol`, and it should be posted to `/type/unitofmeasurement` endpoint.
+To create a new `Unit of Measurement`, the API request body should contain its `name` and it should be posted to `/type/unitofmeasurement` endpoint.
 The new Unit of Measurement ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Unit of Measurement: